 - Trustee, Brian DeWitt, member of the California State Bar, designee of Judge Elia Ortiz of the Napa County Superior Court

-- Trustee, Lloyd Llewelyn, member of the California State Bar, designee of Judge Monique Langhorne of the Napa County Superior Court
+- Trustee, Neil Bowman-Davis, member of the California State Bar, designee of Judge Monique Langhorne of the Napa County Superior Court

 - Trustee, Anthony Halstead, Director of Library Services & Community outreach for Napa County, designee of the Chair of the Napa County Board of Supervisors